exorev07/Bike_Guardian_DNP/README.md

 **A smart ultrasonic-based alert system to enhance cyclist safety on roads.**

-Bike Guardian is a low-cost, Arduino-powered system designed to alert bicycle riders of approaching vehicles from behind.
-Using ultrasonic sensors, it detects proximity and provides visual and audio warnings to the cyclist, improving awareness and reducing the risk of accidents.
+## 📝 Project Overview

+**Bike Guardian** is a smart safety enhancement system for cyclists, designed as part of a Design and Prototyping course project.
+The system uses ultrasonic sensors mounted on the rear of a bicycle to detect approaching vehicles.
+Based on the distance and direction of the detected object, the system alerts the rider strategically through directional LEDs and an audible buzzer.

+This affordable, Arduino-based solution aims to reduce the risk of accidents, especially in low-visibility conditions, by enhancing rider awareness in real time.
+It is modular, easy to mount, and optimised for typical road usage without requiring complex hardware.

 ---